Representation theory of the principal equivariant $\mathcal{W}$-algebra and Langlands duality: The case of a simple adjoint group of classical simply laced type

-The Peter--Weyl decomposition is at the technical heart of our arguments so far.
-We can even go further, in a sense, all that mattered was that there exists a simple vertex algebra structure on which is a conformal extension of $V^{k}(\Lg) \otimes V^{k^{*}}(\Lg)$.
+The chiral Peter--Weyl decomposition is at the technical heart of our arguments so far.
+We can even go further, in a sense, all that mattered was the existence of a simple vertex algebra structure on which is a conformal extension of $V^{k}(\Lg) \otimes V^{k^{*}}(\Lg)$.
 Even the relation between $k$ and $k^{*}$ is irrelevant to some extent.
 This motivates the following question, given $k,l \in \C\setminus \Q$, does there exist a simple vertex algebra structure on

-which is a conformal extension of $V^{k}(\Lg) \otimes V^{l}(\Lg)$ ?
+which is a conformal extension of $V^{k}(\Lg) \otimes V^{l}(\Lg)$?

 It is easily seen that $k$ and $l$ may not be arbitrary if we require our vertex algebras to be $\Z$-graded.
 We can rewrite the relation between $k$ and $k^{*}$ as

 Given $n \in \Z$ and $k \in \C\setminus \Q$ it is natural to allow $l$ to be defined by the relation